biocore/BIRDMAn/parallelization.rst

 Define ``SingleFeatureModel`` class
 -----------------------------------
 We will now pass this file along with our table, metadata, and formula into BIRDMAn.
-Note that we are using the base ``SingleTableModel`` class for our model. ``--start-num`` and ``--end-num`` denote how many microbes we want to parallelize by.
+Note that we are using the base ``SingleTableModel`` class for our model.

 .. code-block:: python